cetic/tsquared/README.md

 Yes, the cleaner the better

-The T-squared procedure can be applied 1 or 2 times to the training set and outliers can be filtered at each round.
+The TSquared procedure can be applied 1 or 2 times to the training set and outliers can be filtered at each round.

 The risk to work with a training set not clean is to have an univariate outlier which is an inlier in multivariate, the multivariate UCL being too large (Observation n°78).